 I don’t recall what my reading was, but I now know it can affect it negatively.
 In addition, tight clothing can affect it.
 This blog post will inform you why and how much of a difference it can make, you’ll be surprised when you read the results.

-BP TIP: I’ve uncovered a simple way to lower BP by just breathing.
-It’s FDA approved and The American Heart Association gave it the thumbs up.
-It simply guides your breathing for you a few minutes a day which has been proven to lower blood pressure as shown in studies.
+BP TIP: Lower BP by just breathing?
+A device approved by FDA and The American Heart Association simply guides your breathing a few minutes a day which has been proven to lower blood pressure.
 You can check it out in the manufacturer’s website by clicking here.

 How Long Sleeves Can Affect Blood Pressure